DADAO 2025-2026

 Gentle Glory is a solo work by Rachel Helten (choreography + performance) in collaboration with her brother Benjamin Helten (music + performance) that explores gentleness and empathy as pathways to liberation.
 Drawing from her personal experience navigating mental health challenges, Rachel examines how a deep connection to self, the earth, and the wisdom of animism fosters healing and strength in an often violent world.
 The piece advocates for emotional intelligence as vital to awareness, celebrating vulnerability as a courageous force for transformation.
 It calls us to lean in with care, and to honour the sensitivity, sentience, and humanity of all.

-soma anima arts, formerly known as Kinesis Dance somatheatro, is based in so-called Vancouver on the unceded ancestral territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaɬ (Tsleil-Waututh) Peoples.
-We acknowledge and honour the enduring presence and sovereignty of First Nations, Métis, and Inuit communities on this land.
+Rachel Helten is an interdisciplinary artist, dancer, choreographer, and educator who also explores writing, singing, composition, and acting as integral threads in her artistic practice.
+She is based in so-called Vancouver on the unceded ancestral territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaɬ (Tsleil-Waututh) Peoples, and acknowledges and honours the enduring presence and sovereignty of First Nations, Métis, and Inuit communities.

 Contact: